martinaalvera/Documentation/index.rst

 For more information on the Galaxy Project, please visit the https://galaxyproject.org

-GalaxyCloud has been developed by ELIXIR-IIB, the italian node of ELIXIR, within the INDIGO-DataCloud project (H2020-EINFRA-2014-2) which aims to develop PaaS based cloud solutions for e-science.
+|project_name| has been developed by ELIXIR-IIB, the italian node of ELIXIR, within the INDIGO-DataCloud project (H2020-EINFRA-2014-2) which aims to develop PaaS based cloud solutions for e-science.

 ..
 Note::

-  GalaxyCloud is in fast development.
+   |project_name| is in fast development.
 For this reason the code and the documentation may not always be in sync.
 We try to make our best to have good documentatation

 .. toctree::
    :maxdepth: 2